Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 *JSON Based APIs*

-This `Component` can be exported as in a JSON based API by sending a POST request with the following JSON in the body of the HTTP request:
+This `Handler` can be exported as in a JSON based API by sending a POST request with the following JSON in the body of the HTTP request:
 ```json
 {
     "name": "Swift",